otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-09-api-integration-2-deployment.md

 ### Task 3

 Deploy your **SvelteKit** application to **Vercel** following the deployment instructions above.
-Document your deployed application URL in your project's `README.md` file
+Document your deployed application URL in your project's `README.md` file.

 ---